 - 4. Students who are admitted to the University must complete registration prior to the start of term 1.
-Students are not entitled to attend classes until registration has been completed, and in all cases students must have completed registration and started attending classes no later than the end of week 2 of term. - 5.
+Students are not entitled to attend classes until registration has been completed, and in all cases students must have completed registration and started attending classes no later than the end of week 2 of term.
+Changes of degree programme are not permitted later than the end of week 2. - 5.
 Students must register at the start of each subsequent academic year of their programme, unless suspension of studies for the full academic year has been approved in advance. - 6.
 The University reserves the right to withdraw the registration of students who have failed to disclose relevant information, or who have presented misleading or false information, in applying for a programme of study.
 The University also reserves the right to decline or withdraw the registration of students who do not hold the appropriate immigration status, or who fail to comply with the conditions of their visa.